tapasya234/deep-learning-projects/docs/underfitting_overfitting.md

 - High variance and low bias.
 - The model is too complex.
-- The size or noise of the training data.
+- A small training dataset or a noisy dataset.

 ### The signs of an overfitted model